ASL Interpreter & Real-Time Captioning Services

 Questions or Concerns?

-If you have any questions or would like to see a speech-to-text services technology demonstration, please contact Shannon Cowling, Deaf and Hard of Hearing Services Coordinator, at 330-672-3391 or firstname.lastname@example.org.
+If you have any questions or would like to see a speech-to-text services technology demonstration, please contact Shannon Cowling, Assistant Director Accessible Communication & Media, at 330-672-3391 or firstname.lastname@example.org.